Artem-Tsyferov/university-schedule-management/README.md

-web application for organizing scedules for groups, teachers and students
+web application for organizing schedules for groups, teachers and students